Bromide: Applications

-Bromide's main commercial value based on value and quantity is its use in producing organobromine compounds, which themselves are rather specialized.
-Organobromine compounds are mainly used as fire retardants, and even these applications are controversial.
+Bromide's main commercial value is its use in producing organobromine compounds, which themselves are rather specialized.
+Organobromine compounds are commonly used as brominated flame retardants.
+Some organobromine flame retardants (not the bromide ion itself) were identified as persistent, bioaccumulative, and toxic to both humans and the environment and were suspected of causing neurobehavioral effects and endocrine disruption.

 Many metal bromides are produced commercially, including LiBr, NaBr, NH4Br, CuBr, ZnBr2 and AlBr3.
-Some applications are for silver-based photography, which is fading in value, and drilling fluid, which calls for generic, dense compounds and thus is of little value.
+AgBr is used for the largely obsolete photographic gelatin silver process.

 Medicinal and veterinary uses

-Folk and passé medicine
+Sedation (phased out)

 Lithium bromide was used as a sedative beginning in the early 1900s.
 However, it fell into disfavour in the 1940s due to the rising popularity of safer and more efficient sedatives (specifically, barbiturates) and when some heart patients died after using a salt substitute (see lithium chloride).
 Like lithium carbonate and lithium chloride, it was used as a treatment for bipolar disorder.

-From 1954 - 1977, the Australian biochemist Shirley Andrews was researching safe ways to use lithium for the treatment of manic depressive illnesses while working at the Royal Park Psychiatric Hospital in Victoria.
+From 1954 to 1977, the Australian biochemist Shirley Andrews was researching safe ways to use lithium for the treatment of manic depressive illnesses while working at the Royal Park Psychiatric Hospital in Victoria.
 While conducting this research she discovered that bromide caused symptoms of mental illness, leading to a major reduction in its usage.

 Bromide compounds, especially potassium bromide, were frequently used as sedatives in the 19th and early 20th centuries.
 Their use in over-the-counter sedatives and headache remedies (such as Bromo-Seltzer) in the United States extended to 1975 when bromides were withdrawn as ingredients due to chronic toxicity.
 This use gave the word "bromide" its colloquial connotation of a comforting cliché.

 It has been said that during World War I, British soldiers were given bromide to curb their sexual urges.
-Lord Dunsany mentions a soldier being given bromide as a sedative for nervous exhaustion and overwork in his play Fame and the Poet (1919).